Search tip: “Control+F” (or “Command+F” on a Mac)

 - WUSTL students should contact the Office of Student Records (314-935-5959) to request corrections be made in the Student Information System.

-- BJC users are required to use the BJC IS Support Portal (ServiceNow) to submit a ticket to the BJC IS Helpdesk.
-Use the direction here to create and complete the ticket, as this can help ensure correct and timely processing of the ticket.
-If you have questions related to ServiceNow or submitted tickets, call the BJC IS Helpdesk at (314-362-4700).
+- BJC users are required to use the BJC IS Support Portal (ServiceNow) to submit a request to the BJC IS Helpdesk.
+Use the direction here to create and complete the request, as this can help ensure correct and timely processing.
+If you have questions related to ServiceNow or submitted requests, call the BJC IS Helpdesk at (314-362-4700).

 - HRPO ID users should use the “Request a change” link available on their myIRB profile page.